deipax/Deipax/README.md

 ## Registering a clone delegate
 If the customization options available are not enough, the user can register a clone degelate.
-That delegate is responsible for the entire cloning procedure of a type including initialization and checking the CopyContext if necessary to prevent cyclical traversal of the object graph.
+That delegate is responsible for the entire cloning procedure of an object including initialization and checking the CopyContext if necessary to prevent cyclical traversal of the object graph.

 Example: